iMissile/Self.Writing/Notes/DataScience_notes.md

 - COOL [How-to go parallel in R – basics + tips](http://gforge.se/2015/02/how-to-go-parallel-in-r-basics-tips/). См. п.
 "Debugging"
 Debugging is especially hard when working in a parallelized environment.
 You cannot simply call browser/cat/print in order to find out what the issue is.
 	- Never use set.seed(), use clusterSetRNGStream() instead, to set the cluster seed if you want reproducible results
+- Miles McBain.
+My main weapons in R:
+	1. error = recover
+	2. debugonce(otherpkg:::internal_fn)
+	3. assignInNameSpace() - for duck punching
+`utils::getFromNamespace`.
+Utility functions to access and replace the non-exported functions in a namespace, for use in developing packages with namespaces.

 ## Debug Shiny
 - [A little trick for debugging Shiny](https://rtask.thinkr.fr/blog/a-little-trick-for-debugging-shiny/)